Potential rideshare drivers - exploring Lyft and Uber driver demographics will help you decide if rideshare driving is for you.

 With 37% rideshare drivers identifying as white that means 63% are not white.

-NOTE: Their market dominance explains why we can focus exclusively on Lyft and Uber driver demographics and ignore the smaller players like Sidecar and Carma.
+NOTE: Their market dominance explains why we can focus exclusively on Lyft and Uber driver demographics and ignore the smaller players.
 The up-and-comers are interesting but don’t alter the results found with Lyft and Uber.

-Market share fluctuates by city and in some cities smaller players have interesting market share because Uber and/or Lyft operations have been blocked for a period of time, for example Austin, Texas.
+Market share fluctuates by city and in some cities smaller players have interesting market share because Uber and/or Lyft operations were blocked for a period of time, for example Austin, Texas.